GenericMappingTools/GMT.jl/README.md

 While for this particular case it makes no difference to use or not the **-G**, because there is **only** one input, the same does not hold true when we have more than one.
 For example, we can run the same example but compute the color palette separately.

     cpt = gmt("grd2cpt -Cblue,red", G);
-    gmt("grdimage -JX8c -Ba -P -C -G > crap_img.ps", cpt, G)
+    gmt("grdimage -JX8c -Ba -P -C -G > crap_img.ps", G, cpt)

 Now we had to explicitly write the **-C** & **-G** (well, actually we could have omitted the **-G** because it's a mandatory input but that would make the things more confusing).
 Note also the order of the input data variables.
-It is crucial that they are used in the **exact** same order as the options in the command string.
+It is crucial that any *required* (primary) input data objects (for grdimage that is the grid) are given before any *optional* (secondary) input data objects (here, that is the CPT object).
+The same is true for modules that return more than one item: List the required output object first followed by optional ones.

 To illustrate another aspect on the importance of the order of input data let us see how to plot a sinus curve made of colored filled circles.